8ta4/say/README.md

 > How do I set up this tool?

+`say` might configure some third-party tools during its initial run.
+Just keep an eye on the log if you're curious.

 1. Make sure you're using a Mac.

-1. Make sure you're somewhere in North America.
+1. Be somewhere in North America.

 1. Check that you have an internet connection with an upload bandwidth of at least 1 Gbps.